Plans are nothing; planning is everything.

 For as long as I can remember, I’ve been pretty productive.
 I enjoy doing things effectively and efficiently.
 Even then, I felt that there’s still much that I can do to maximize my time.

-So, in an attempt to boost my productivity level, instead of noting all the tasks that I have to get done prior to beginning each day, this year, I started jotting them down the night before.
+So, in an attempt to boost my productivity level, instead of noting all the tasks that I have to get done prior to beginning each day, over the last several years, I’ve jotted them down the night before.

 Having my list of MITs (Most Important Tasks) aka the top 5-10 things I *must* get done that day, prepared in advance enables me to hit the ground running.
 It keeps me focused instead of aimlessly squandering time throughout the day.